 If you want to donate now to a national effort too, you can find one at CapitalBop’s musicians’ resources page.

-4: ADVOCATE FOR ARTISTS IN YOUR COMMUNITY
+4: ADVOCATE FOR ARTISTS AND VENUES IN YOUR COMMUNITY

 Now is the time to reach out to your local community and government representatives — particularly councilmembers and state representatives — to: